“My music is a blend between several traditions, various spiritualties and finally my music is one.

-A singer with a deep mezzo voice, a pianist and a composer, Ariane Gray Hubert is a much acclaimed artist in several fields.
-Over the years, she has delighted audiences and critics world over with her performances, be it vocal and piano solos to orchestra along with her music, blending rare traditions of the world – that’s her music.Her latest and much awaited album ‘THE MONSOON BLUES’ will be launched this Fall 2020 and is a collection of new Songs for Voice and Piano, presenting her lyrics in rare languages including her imaginary alphabet.
+A singer with a deep mezzo – alto voice, a pianist and composer, Ariane Gray Hubert is a much-acclaimed artist.She delights audiences and critics world over with her performances, be it vocal and piano solos to orchestra blending rare traditions of the world – that’s her music.Her latest and much awaited album ‘THE MONSOON BLUES’ will be launched this Fall 2020 and is a collection of new Songs for Voice and Piano, presenting her lyrics in rare languages including her imaginary alphabet.

 Born in Paris, Franco American, the artist started her musical journey at the age of four, largely influenced by her New Yorker mother and painter, Tamara Gray.
-The initial training Ariane Gray Hubert received ranges from the renowned Russian and French piano traditions, Sacred Chants, Gospel to Blues which she composes and sings in various, sometimes unheard languages, to the oral musical traditions of India.
-Her singing and playing along with her versatility in improvisation and powerful rhythmical compositions are part of her signature.
+The initial training Ariane received ranged from the renowned Russian and French piano traditions.She sings and composes Sacred Chants, Gospel to Blues, to the oral traditions of the East.
+Her singing and playing along with her versatility in improvisation are her exclusive signature.

-The artist performs for major international festivals such as Petit Palais in Paris, Radio France, France Musique, Musée d’Orsay, Unesco, the Vatican, Centre des Arts Enghien les Bains, the European Delegation in India for the 50th European Treaty, the Instituts Français abroad (Austria, Germany, Italy, Baltic countries, India to name a few).
-Ariane Gray Hubert performs for leading foundations and humanitarian causes worldwide that are of great concern to her including the Water preservation with Unesco, Save The Tiger in India, the Bahai’s community and the access to education for the Girl Child in the world.
+The artist performs for major international festivals such as Radio France, France Musique, Musée d’Orsay, Unesco, the Vatican, Paris L’Archipel, Centre des Arts Enghien les Bains, the European Delegation in India for the 50th European Treaty, the Instituts Français (Austria, Germany, Italy, Baltic countries, India to name a few).
+Ariane Gray Hubert performs for leading foundations and humanitarian causes worldwide that are of great concern to her including the Water preservation with Unesco, Save The Tiger in India, the Bahai community and the access to education for the Girl Child in the world.